About This Project

 We used a nationally standardized classification of wetland ecological systems to identify geographically isolated wetland types in the US.
 Through review of scientific literature, input from regional experts, and compilation of existing location data for at-risk species (those species considered rare, imperiled or critically imperiled using NatureServe's standard criteria) we identified the at-risk species and plant communities that are supported by isolated wetland types throughout the United States.

 The study demonstrated that geographically isolated wetlands represent a considerable amount of the United States' ecological diversity and provide habitat for a considerable portion of the nation’s flora and fauna.
-Of the 276 types of wetland described for the United States, 81 (29%) are "geographically isolated."
-A total of 274 at-risk plant and animal species are supported by isolated wetlands, with more than one-third (35%) apparently restricted to these wetland types.
+Of the 276 types of wetland described for the United States, 81 (29 percent) are "geographically isolated."
+A total of 274 at-risk plant and animal species are supported by isolated wetlands, with more than one-third (35 percent) apparently restricted to these wetland types.
 Significant loss of isolated wetland habitats could seriously affect opportunities for the survival and recovery of the many rare or endangered species that depend on them.

 - Searchable data on isolated wetlands and their at-risk species and communities are available on NatureServe Explorer.